Click here for information about making a Complaint or reporting concerns

 We work closely with Sport Integrity Australia, the national agency established to protect sport against integrity threats.
 For more information visit the Sport Integrity Australia website.

-To provide sports at all levels with guidance in the integrity space, Sport Integrity Australia has developed, and Paddle Australia has adopted, a suite of 6 policies under the National Integrity Framework.
+To provide sports at all levels with guidance in the integrity space, Sport Integrity Australia has developed, and Paddle Australia has adopted, the National Integrity Framework.

 Education, resources and awareness